 Ever wondered why peoples faces and licence plates are blurred in Google Maps/Street View photos?
 This is no accident its Google protecting people privacy using an automated system.
 It works well for the most part and can make some interesting mistakes.
 According to Google:

 We have developed cutting-edge face and license plate blurring technology that is designed to blur identifiable faces and license plates within Google-contributed imagery in Street View. – Google Street View Policy

 The below Google Street View is a perfect example of Google creating a ghost building.
 Literally blurring out an entire building because it detected it as a face or licence plate.

 A lot of weird things appear on Google Maps.
-Google Ghosts are simply errors or specific things happening when the photos are being taken.
-The discussion if Google Ghosts are real has been debunked.
-The only advice we give to people regarding Google Maps/Street View Photography is to make sure their photographer is Google Street view Certified (like us), so you do not have a ghost in your photos. 👻
+Google Ghosts are errors or specific things that happen during the photographic process.
+The discussion if Google Ghosts are real is now debunked.
+The only advice we give to people regarding Google Maps/Street View Photography is to make sure their photographer is Google Street view Certified (like us), so you do not have a ghost in your photos. ?

 Have you seen any strange anomalies on Google Maps / Street View?
 What strange anomalies on Google Maps have you seen?
 Link what you have seen in the comments below and leave a comment on your thoughts 🙂